Ideal Driving Position

 *2 A mechanism to move the steering wheel back and forth.

 In the new-generation models, Mazda considers it important to secure good visibility to help the driver prevent accidents by supporting his/her ability to predict and avoid his/her surroundings, such as road environment, other vehicles, obstacles, and pedestrians including children.
 The A-pillar is positioned about 100 mm rearward from its position in the previous model to expand the visible angle from the front seat by 1.8 degrees to both the right and the left.
 Moreover, to expand the vision through the door mirror so as to improve the visibility of pedestrians and obstacles, door mirrors are installed on the outer door board in a lower position.

 Minimizing Causes of Careless Driving

 Human Machine Interface (HMI) refers to the equipment and mechanisms to facilitate transmission of various information between the driver and the vehicle.
 Mazda’s HMI helps drivers to maintain a stable driving position and concentrate on driving safely, even while dealing with a variety of information.
-The thoroughly human-oriented cockpit design enables the driver to concentrate during driving andminimizes the three factors that cause careless driving: inattentive looking, inattentive thinking, operation in an unstable position.
-Mazda introduced this cockpit design in 2013 and has adopted it in the Axela/Mazda3 and subsequent new-generation models.
+The thoroughly human-oriented cockpit design enables the driver to concentrate during driving and minimizes the three factors that cause careless driving: inattentive looking, inattentive thinking, operation in an unstable position.
+Mazda has adopted this cockpit design in the new-generation models since 2013.